AbelAnaya/.dotfiles/README.md

 ## Lazy Nvim

+### Debug options set

+Use `:verbose set option?` to retrieve the last file that modified a option of NVIM.

 ### lua folder

 The lua folder is used to store all the lua configuration files that are loaded by the init.lua file.
 This is a way to